isomerpages/moe-andersonpri/_parents/Sexuality Education Programme.md

 </td>
 <td width="352">
 <ul>
-<li>protect themselves by resisting, removing themselves from harm and seeking help from a trusted adult</li>
+<li>Protect themselves by resisting, removing themselves from harm and seeking help from a trusted adult</li>
-<li>know their responsibilities in minimising the risk of sexual harm</li>
+<li>Know their responsibilities in minimising the risk of sexual harm</li>
 </ul>
 </td>
 <td width="159">